-Aerial footage added into one of the company’s wedding videography packages: $200 to start
+- Aerial footage added into one of the company’s wedding videography packages: $200 to start

-60- to 90-second video clip: $400 – $450, including video editing (typically for real estate sales)
+- 60- to 90-second video clip: $400 – $450, including video editing (typically for real estate sales)

 - 30-minute video at 4K resolution: $5,000 – $7,000, including editing.

-The use of unmanned aircraft systems (UAS) is heavily regulated.
-Drone photography requires special licensing by the Federal Aviation Administration (FAA).
-Licensed operators receive a card, similar to a driver’s license, after they have passed a test and must also register their aircraft.
-The reason for all these safety precautions is to keep people on the ground safe and to keep planes safe in the air.
+The use of unmanned aircraft systems (UAS) and unmanned aerial vehicles (UAV) is heavily regulated.
+Aerial drone photography requires special licensing by the Federal Aviation Administration (FAA).
+Licensed drone operators must pass a test to receive a card, similar to a driver’s license, and must also register their aircraft.
+These safety precautions are designed to keep people safe on the ground and to keep planes safe in the air.